matuteiglesias/journal/content/Business/2023-10-21_Defined_Roles_for_Indice_de_Pobreza_UBA_Project.md

 - **Team Structure**: Proposed a lean team structure, combining roles to optimize efficiency and resource allocation.
 - **Volunteer Roles**: Provided a simplified overview of combined volunteer roles in Spanish, targeting younger demographics.
 - **Invitation to Join**: Developed a README section inviting diverse individuals to join the project, emphasizing gender diversity.
-- **Job Descriptions**: Created casual and engaging job descriptions tailored for the Argentine context, focusing on roles in [[data science]], GIS, data engineering, and front-end development.
+- **Job Descriptions**: Created casual and engaging job descriptions tailored for the Argentine context, focusing on roles in data science, GIS, data engineering, and front-end development.

 ### Achievements
 - Successfully defined a comprehensive team structure and role descriptions for the project.